spike-js/rfcs/architecture/alpha.md

 How this could work:

-First, we'll setup `ekipse` to create a tree graph of the project's files and their dependencies.
+First, we'll setup `spike` to create a tree graph of the project's files and their dependencies.

 ```
 onInstall: